vk-cs/docs-public/docs/en/intro/billing/faq/faq.md

 <summary>How to pay for the work of a service from a legal entity?</summary>

-If you work with VK Cloud on prepayment, [form an invoice](../service-management/bill-generation/) and pay it in your personal account.
+If you work with VK Cloud on prepayment, [form an invoice](../service-management/bill-generation/) and pay it in your management console.

 When working on the post-payment scheme, the invoice and [accounting documents](../concepts/report#legal_entities) for the reporting period are sent via the electronic document management system (EDM) within five working days of the month following the reporting one.